jvanderhoof/Sports-Arbitrage-Parser/README.md

   vagrant up
 ```

 This will provision an Ubuntu 14.04 server with Ruby 1.8.7 and MySQL installed as well as required gems.
-MySQL is installed with no root password for easy local development.
+MySQL is installed with a root password of 'root'.
 The code for this project will be mounted in /home/vagrant/app.
 You can work outside the VM, using whatever editor you'd like, and run the code in the vm to test.

 To log into the VM: